 Planning the preparations for the death of a loved one is no easy process, but there are now many options available to suit every financial need and preference.
-Today, one of the biggest trends in funeral expenses is going green.
+While procuring money for medical bills of an ailing one is sure to be on anyone’s list of priorities, going green with your funeral expenses also concerns some eco minded individuals.

 There are many reasons why environmentally friendly options are becoming more appealing.
 For example, land is becoming more and more scarce.
 Cemeteries require large plots of land, where they must tend to old graves as well as the new.
 These vast expanses of land cannot be used for valuable agriculture, industry, or housing.